bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

 Pay no attention to the fact that there are two main.css files.
 This was me contorting myself for unnecessary reasons and is something I will be cleaning up in the future.
 And I'm still using media querries to support responsiveness on mobile devices.

-So now, my scripts looked like the following, with the postbuild command being executed after eleventy and post-processing my CSS to bring in only the necessary Open Props.
+So now, my scripts looked like the following, with the postbuild command being executed after Eleventy and post-processing my CSS to bring in only the necessary Open Props.

 ```js
 "scripts": {